zhuzilin/pdf-with-its-own-md5/README.md

     Right now, the `main.tex` is almost the starter code of overleaf.

-3. Compute the MD5 of the `main.tex` and add it back to the pdf.
+3. Compile `main.tex` to get `main.pdf` files.

-    After creating the pdf, you could compile the `main.tex` with:
+    you could compile the `main.tex` with:

     ```bash
     pdflatex main.tex
     ```

-    and generate the `main.pdf`.
+    and this generate the `main.pdf`.

-4. Modify the images used in `main.tex` to match the MD5 of the `main.tex`.
+4. Modify the images used in `main.tex` to match the MD5 of `main.pdf`.

-    * You can use scripts to change them automatically:
+    * You can use scripts to do this automatically:

         ```bash
         python3 ./updateMD5.py
         ```